you are

 - If medically necessary, stretcher fare on a commercial flight

-- The return economy fare and
+- The return economy fare and reasonable fees and expenses of a medical

-or required by the airline
+attendant, if medically necessary or required by the airline

 - The cost of air ambulance transportation, if medically necessary